-- children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through personal, social, health and economic education (PSHE) including relationship and sex education (RSE) - that as we increasingly work on line we ensure that our children are safeguarded from potentially harmful and inappropriate online material.
-We have appropriate filters and monitoring systems in place - the appropriate filters and monitoring systems that we have in place do not "over block", nor do they lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding - in accordance with Annex C of the current KCSE we have in place a policy that recognises that technology has become a significant component of many safeguarding issues.
-We have in place an effective approach to online safety which empowers school to protect and educate the whole school community in the use of technology and have established mechanisms to identify, intervene and escalate any incident where appropriate - staff have an awareness of risk taking behaviours which put children in danger linked to the likes of drug taking, alcohol abuse, deliberately missing education and sexting which is also known as youth produced sexual imagery - staff have an awareness issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender issues and gender based violence/sexual assaults, physical violence and abuse and sexting/ youth produced sexual imagery (the act of sending sexually explicit photos, messages, voicemails, IM's, videos, etc either via phone, computer, webcam or other devices.
+Teaching & Learning abilduan ana taught ab aut acfanuandian. ia dudian a si lin a Teaching & Learning and children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include Curriculum covering relevant issues through personal, social, health and economic education (PSHE) including relationship and sex The DSL will be education (RSE) required to ensure: • that as we increasingly work on line we ensure that our children are safeguarded from potentially harmful and inappropriate online material.
+We have appropriate filters and monitoring systems in place the appropriate filters and monitoring systems that we have in place do not "over block", nor do they lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding • in accordance with Annex C of the current KCSE we have in place a policy that recognises that technology has become a significant component of many safeguarding issues.
+We have in place an effective approach to online safety which empowers school to protect and educate the whole school community in the use of technology and have established mechanisms to identify, intervene and escalate any incident where appropriate staff have an awareness of risk taking behaviours which put children in danger linked to the likes of drug taking, alcohol abuse, deliberately missing education and sexting which is also known as youth produced sexual imagery staff have an awareness issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender issues and gender based violence/sexual assaults, physical violence and abuse and sexting/ youth produced sexual imagery (the act of sending sexually explicit photos, messages, voicemails, IM's, videos, etc either via phone, computer, webcam or other devices. • staff are clear as to the school policy and procedures for managing peer on peer abuse including child on child sexual violence and sexual harassment as outlined in part 5 of the current KCSE